PDAL/PDAL/doc/stages/writers.ept_addon.rst

 .. note::

-   The ``addons`` option is reversed between the EPT reader and writer: in each case, the right-hand side represents an assignment to the left-hand side.
+   The ``addons`` option is reversed between the EPT reader and addon-writer: in each case, the right-hand side represents an assignment to the left-hand side.
 In the writer, the dimension value is assigned to an addon path.
 In the reader, the addon path is assigned to a dimension.

 threads
     Number of worker threads used to write EPT addon data.
 A minimum of 4 will be used no matter what value is specified.